QuantEcon/lecture-python-programming.myst/lectures/numpy.md

 ```

 Note that the `for` loop takes about 80
-times longer than broadcasting operation on this machine.
+times longer than the broadcasting operation on this machine.

 Compare your answer with the output of broadcasting